 - Faster time-to-market due to on-the-go training.
 This is especially true for Field Sales & Marketing Teams

-You can track and measure these to understand the true size of the returns on your LMS investments.
+However, you can still track and measure these parameters to understand the true size of the returns on your LMS investments.
 Some of these savings and gains are tangible or quantifiable, while others offer intangible benefits.
-You can calculate the return on your investment by dividing the sum of these gains and savings with the cost of the learning management system.
+This way, you can calculate the return on your investment by dividing the sum of these gains and savings with the cost of the learning management system.

-[Gains + Savings] / Cost of the LMS = Return
+ROI of an LMS = [Gains + Savings] / Cost of the LMS